Wigi Wetlands

 Three years ago this field was full of Scotch broom plants taller than you.
 The bay was hidden from view behind them.
 Many work days spent using extractigators, shovels, pulaskis and lots of muscle brought the bay back into view.

-Dennis pulled the last of the old-growth roots,as well as the huge pampass grass plants, with the help of the mighty machine on Saturday.
+Dennis Houghton pulled the last of the old-growth roots,as well as the huge pampass grass plants, with the help of the mighty machine.

 Next year we hope you will see a meadow of native wildflowers here!